trexinc/evil-programmers/trunk/Visualizer/readme.txt

 License
 -------

-Visualizer plugin for FAR Manager
+Visualizer plugin for Far Manager
 Copyright (C) 2006 Alex Yaroslavsky

 This program is free software; you can redistribute it and/or modify